uhs-robert/recycle-bin.yazi/README.md

 - Make sure you have files selected in Yazi before running restore/delete operations
 - Use `Space` to select files or `v`/`V` for visual selection mode

+## 💡 Recommendations

+### Companion Plugin

+For an even better trash management experience, pair this plugin with:

+**[restore.yazi](https://github.com/boydaihungst/restore.yazi)** - Undo your delete history by your latest deleted files/folders

+This companion plugin adds an "undo" feature that lets you press `u` to instantly restore the last deleted file.
+You can keep hitting `u` repeatedly to step through your entire delete history, making accidental deletions a thing of the past.

+**Perfect combination:** Use `restore.yazi` for quick single-file undos and `recycle-bin.yazi` for comprehensive trash management and bulk operations.